 The McGuire Programme

 The McGuire Programme runs 3- or 4-day courses across the UK.
-It supports adults who stammer by teaching and practising a technique.
+It supports adults who stammer by teaching and practising a breathing technique.
 They combine this with:

 - relaxation exercises